karakalo/lumen/doc/index.markdown

 Lumen is a user interface library for Ada designed to support visually oriented applications such as games, simulations, and visualization.

-As of the spring of 2010, development on Lumen has started to accelerate.
 Here are the current documents available:

 * How to [get and install][install] the current Lumen code.